- Summary (TLDR)

 The most exciting features Google has added is a more refined interface, as well as adding some more basic default event tracking to Google Analytics.
 This has the promise of doing away with Google Tag Manager for most of our clients.

 Google is also claiming to be improving their performance and privacy.
-This code also works to comply further with legislation, while solving some of the problems Google products have.
+This code also works to comply further with legislation, while solving some problems Google products have.

 What about Google Tag Manager Users?